Black real estate agent and his clients handcuffed at house viewing after neighbor wrongly reported break-in

 "I feel pretty anxious, or nervous or maybe even a little bit scared about what do I do to protect myself if I'm going to show a home and the authorities just get called on a whim like that," he added.
 "Am I just automatically the criminal?
 Because that's pretty much how we were treated in that situation."

-The Wyoming Police Department defended the officers' response in a statement to CBS News.
-The department said the a man had previously been arrested for unlawful entry into the home on July 24, and that the 911 caller told police that the same man had returned to the home in the same car on August 1.
-The department said officers "immediately" removed the men's handcuffs after realizing that they were touring the home, and said a sergeant apologized to the men for the misunderstanding.
+In a statement, the Wyoming Police Department defended the officers' response.
+The department said a man was previously arrested for unlawful entry into the home on July 24, and that the 911 caller told police the same man had returned on August 1.
+The department said officers "immediately" removed the men's handcuffs after realizing that they were touring the home and said a sergeant apologized to the men for the misunderstanding.

-The department also responded to criticism from the community that racial profiling played a role in the incident, writing, "After a thorough internal review of the actions of each of our public safety officers who responded to this incident, we have concluded race played no role in our officers' treatment of the individuals who were briefly detained, and our officers responded appropriately."

-"While it is unfortunate that innocent individuals were placed in handcuffs, our officers responded reasonably and according to department policy based on the information available to them at the time," the department said.
+"After a thorough internal review of the actions of each of our public safety officers who responded to this incident, we have concluded race played no role in our officers' treatment of the individuals who were briefly detained, and our officers responded appropriately," the statement said.
+"While it is unfortunate that innocent individuals were placed in handcuffs, our officers responded reasonably and according to department policy based on the information available to them at the time."